-Faculty Name: Observer:
+Faculty Name:Observer:

-Date of Observation: Total Observation Time (Minimum 45 minutes):
+ntion Time (Minimum 45 minutes):

-Brief Observation Overview: (e.g., "I observed two counseling appointments, with each appointment lasting 30 minutes" or "I observed the librarian interact with three students on the reference desk" or "I met with the faculty member to discuss their current role")
+ved two counseling appointments, with each appointment an interact with three students on the reference desk" or "I current role")

-OBSERVATION: Please be aware that all of the items listed below may not be observed in any one session.
+OBSERVATION: Please be aware that all o session. f the items listed below may not be observed in any one

-Structure and Organization (if applicable) :
+Structure and Organization (if applicable):

-Delivery of Content (if applicable) :
+Delivery of Content (if applicable):

-Knowledge of Subject (if applicable) :
+Knowledge of Subject (if applicable):

-Student Engagement and Inclusiveness (if applicable) :
+Student Engagement and Inclusiveness (if applicable):

 Other Discipline Specific Criteria Observed (if applicable):

-FACULTY MEMBER STRENGTHS: This feedback should focus on ways that the faculty member was most successful in their interactions with students and/or in their delivery of content, structure and organization, student engagement, etc.:
+FACULTY MEMBER STRENGTHS: This feedback was most successful in their interactions with students are organization, student engagement, etc.:

-AREAS FOR IMPROVEMENT: This feedback should focus on ways for the faculty member to improve their interactions with students and/or in their delivery of content, structure and organization, student engagement, etc.:
+AREAS FOR IMPROVEMENT: This feedback should improve their interactions with students and/or in their distudent engagement, etc.:

+, , , , , , , , , , , , , , , , , , ,

-POSTMEETING: Verification that the observation form and suggestions have been read and discussed.
+POSTMEETING: Verification that the observation for n and suggestions have been read and

+discussed.

-Observer's Signature:
+Observer's Signature: Date:

+Faculty Signatura

-Faculty Signature:
+Faculty Signature: Date: